Not what you want?

 Buy an Identity calligraphy wall scroll here!

-体 is used in Japanese to mean "body".
+体 is used in Japanese to mean “body.”

-体 can also refer to the form, style, corporeal existence, appearance, identity, or the state of something or someone. 體 is also used in Buddhism in regards to the corporeal existence of someone (their earthy vessel).
+体 can also refer to the form, style, corporeal existence, appearance, identity, or state of something or someone. 體 is also used in Buddhism in regard to the corporeal existence of someone (their earthy vessel).
 It's kind of a broad term that can be used in a lot of different ways.

 As a single character, it's usually pronounced "karada" but it can also be pronounced "tai" or "te" (Japanese pronunciation borrowed from the original Chinese).